 Over time the ground profile, site conditions and other aspects of a location may change.
 Accordingly, it should not be assumed that any works will be safe based on the typical minimum depth of cover, the actual location of gas assets must first be proven as per Section 5.2.
 Furthermore, fittings are often installed on the pipes which may protrude above the general elevation of, or alongside, the pipeline.
+Excavation in the vicinity of gas infrastructure must proceed with caution at all times.

-Any alterations to the ground conditions must comply with the following, unless otherwise approved by Engineering Services:
+All Critical Assets require Notification to ATCO prior to changes to depths of cover, however alterations to the ground levels around ANY type of gas infrastructure must comply with the following, unless otherwise approved by ATCO Engineering Services: